-Vandetanib in thyroid cancer: No proof of added benefitNovember 9th, 2012 in Cancer /
+Vandetanib in thyroid cancer: No proof of added benefitNovember 9, 2012 in Medicine & Health / Cancer

 Vandetanib (trade name Caprelsa) has been approved in Germany since February 2012 for adult patients suffering from a particular form of aggressive thyroid cancer.
 The German Institute for Quality and Efficiency in Health Care (IQWiG) has now examined the added benefit of the drug pursuant to the Act on the Reform of the Market for Medicinal Products (AMNOG).
 According to the findings, there is no proof of added benefit, because no data on patient-relevant outcomes for those patients for whom the drug is approved were presented by the drug manufacturer in its dossier.
 In view of these deficiencies, IQWiG considered itself compelled to declare the contents of the dossier as "incomplete".